JozefGalbicka/websupportsk-ddns/README.md

 "pushover"(optional): "If specified with credential values, script will push important
             notifications to your pushover app."
 "gotify"(optional): "Same as pushover, you just need to self-host your own gotify server.
-            `Both notifiers can be used alongside each other.`"
+            Both notifiers can be used alongside each other."
 ```

 ## Deploy with cron